Join the Newsletter!

 Image description

 Vue uses a WeakMap to manage cleanup functions efficiently.
-This approach ensures that cleanup functions are properly associated with their effects and are executed at the right time.
+This approach connects cleanup functions with their effects and triggers them at the right time.

 Executing Cleanup Functions